daniyalshah/csci3055u-project-template/README.md

 * **Linear algebra**: All basic operations rely on the netlib-java library, making Breeze extremely fast for algebraic computations.
 * **Signal processing operations**: Necessary for work with digital signals.
 Operations, which decomposes the given function into a sum of sine and cosine components.

+To use Breeze or to find more information on it, go [here to breez's github page](https://github.com/scalanlp/breeze)

 # Analysis of the language